 When the present Highlands School opened in 1952, the town of Highlands acquired the auditorium building, and our troupe of players had a permanent home.
 In 1972, the organization became a nonprofit organization, receiving 501(c)(3) tax exemption status, as Highlands Community Theatre, Inc.

-As the organization grew over the next several decades, so did the number of shows produced, along with the number of talented actors, designers and technicians needed for each season.
-In the early 1980s, Highlands Community Theatre Inc. started hiring professional actors and technicians to share their talents on the plateau.
-No longer a community theatre, the identity of the organization became that of the building it has occupied for nearly a century, The Highlands Playhouse.
+As the organization grew over the next several decades, so did the number of shows produced, along with the number of talented actors, designers, and technicians needed for each season.
+In the early 1980s, Highlands Community Theatre, Inc. started hiring professional actors and technicians to share their talents on the Highlands-Cashiers Plateau.
+No longer a community theatre, the identity of the organization became that of the building it had occupied for over 50 years, The Highlands Playhouse.

 Actors who tread the boards on the Playhouse stage went on to serve full and distinguished careers in the performing arts.
 Collin Wilcox, the daughter of Jack and Ted Wilcox who founded Highlands’ original acting troupe, studied at The Actors Studio in New York City.
 Over the course of her career she worked with Tallulah Bankhead, Geraldine Paige, and Tennessee Williams.
 Her most notable role came in 1961 as Mayella Ewell in the film adaptation of To Kill a Mockingbird.
 In her later years she returned to Highlands where she helped to found the Highlands Studio for the Arts, which offered arts education classes to children in her hometown.

 We’ve come a long way from the Wilcox family’s dream of bringing quality theatre to the small town of Highlands nearly a century ago.
 As we mount our 85th season, the quiet off-season days of Highlands are long gone.
 With the expanded year round population, Mountain Theatre Company is now producing live theatrical productions from June - December.